Learn the foundations of professional culinary arts and earn credits toward your apprenticeship while still in high school.

 Apply now

-Applicants do not apply to VCC directly.
-Interested students, teachers and counsellors are directed to contact the Career Program Coordinator or Administrator for their school district.
-Program Coordinator and applicant complete the Youth in Trades Application and return to youthintrades@vcc.ca
+- Applicants do not apply to VCC directly.
+Interested students, teachers and counsellors should contact the Career Program Coordinator or Administrator for their school district.
+The Program Coordinator and applicant complete the Youth in Trades Application and return to youthintrades@vcc.ca.

 † B.C.
 Labour Market Outlook 2018